Flanders: United Kingdom of the Netherlands (1815–1830)

 After the defeat of Napoleon Bonaparte at the 1815 Battle of Waterloo in Brabant, the Congress of Vienna (1815) gave sovereignty over the Austrian Netherlands – Belgium minus the East Cantons and Luxembourg – to the United Netherlands (Dutch: Verenigde Nederlanden) under Prince William I of Orange Nassau, making him William I of the United Kingdom of the Netherlands.
 William I started rapid industrialisation of the southern parts of the Kingdom.
 But the political system failed to forge a true union between the north and south.
 Most of the southern bourgeoisie was Roman Catholic and French-speaking, while the north was mainly Protestant and Dutch-speaking.

 In 1815, the Dutch Senate was reinstated (Dutch: Eerste Kamer der Staaten Generaal).
-The nobility, mainly coming from the south, became more and more estranged from their northern colleagues.
+The nobility, mainly coming from the south, became increasingly estranged from their northern colleagues.
 Resentment grew between the Roman Catholics from the south and the Protestants from the north, and also between the powerful liberal bourgeoisie from the south and their more moderate colleagues from the north.
 On 25 August 1830 (after the showing of the opera 'La Muette de Portici' of Daniel Auber in Brussels) the Belgian Revolution sparked.
 On 4 October 1830, the Provisional Government (Dutch: Voorlopig Bewind) proclaimed its independence, which was later confirmed by the National Congress that issued a new Liberal Constitution and declared the new state a Constitutional Monarchy, under the House of Saxe-Coburg.
 Flanders now became part of the Kingdom of Belgium, which was recognized by the major European Powers on 20 January 1831.
 The cessation was recognized by the United Kingdom of the Netherlands on 19 April 1839.